THE BEHAVIOURAL ARCHITECTS AUSTRALIA PTY LTD

 We take reasonable steps to ensure your personal information is accurate, up-to-date and not misleading by updating its records whenever true and correct changes to the data come to its attention.

 If you believe your information is incorrect, incomplete or not current, you can request that we update this information by contacting our Privacy Officer.
-To contact our Privacy Officer please see contact details below in paragraph 16.
+To contact our Privacy Officer please see contact details below.

 We will correct information we hold about you if we discover, or you are able to show to a reasonable standard, the information is incorrect.
 If you seek correction and we disagrees that the information is incorrect, we will provide you with its reasons for taking that view.